mmest/GCDataProject/README.md

 The [original data set](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) comes from the [UCI project](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) on Human Activity Recognition using smartphones.

+## Project data set (the _tidy data_ )

+Available in file [tidy_data.txt](./) in this repository.
+Please, see the code book for details.

+## Code book

+Please see file [CodeBook.md](./) in this repository.
+It details the project data set.

+## Analysis script and method

+In file [run_analysis.R](./) in this repository.
+Run it to re-build the _tidy_ data set.

+If you source the script, it will just show you how a list of R functions to run.
+(I never provide scripts that manipulate data when sourced, as they may mess-up the user's environment. )

+### Script overview:

+The fine details are in the code comments in the script.
+Here I give the general overview:

-##UCI HAR Dataset Files overview
+##Appendix: UCI HAR Dataset Files overview

-The following is not part of the run_analysis.R procedure.
+The following is _not_ part of the run_analysis.R procedure.
 I have run a few operating system commands and an R script to look at important characteristics of the input file.

 ###Summary: